Frank Beermann: Concerts and recordings

 Beginning in 2002, Beermann has been the conductor in productions of stage works by Richard Wagner, a project of the Stadttheater Minden, with the Nordwestdeutsche Philharmonie.
 He conducted in 2002 Der fliegende Holländer, in 2005 Tannhäuser, in 2009 Lohengrin, in 2012 Tristan und Isolde, in 2015 Das Rheingold, in 2016 Die Walküre, in 2017 Siegfried, in 2018 Götterdämmerung, and in 2019 the cycle was presented twice, as Der Ring in Minden.

 In 2006, Beermann conducted Mozart's piano concertos with Matthias Kirschnereit and the Bamberger Symphoniker.
 He conducted and recorded in Chemnitz, again with Kirschnereit, all piano concertos by Felix Mendelssohn, including the first recording of the reconstructed concerto in E minor.
 The recording was awarded an ECHO Klassik prize in 2009.
 He recorded several works by Robert Schumann with the orchestra named after him, including all symphonies including the rarely performed Zwickauer Sinfonie, and all works for violin and orchestra with soloist Ulf Wallin.
 He dedicated a CD to the work of Hermann Hans Wetzler, and completed recordings of symphonies by Emil von Reznicek by the third and the fourth.

 He conducted premieres by Torsten Rasch, in 2011 Wouivres – Four pieces of orchestra and in 2013 Das Haus der Temperamente.
-In 2013 he also conducted the first performance in Germany and the first recording of Bruno Maderna's Requiem for soloists, choir and orchester.
+In 2013 he also conducted the first performance in Germany and the first recording of Bruno Maderna's Requiem for soloists, choir and orchestra.

 On 10 July 2021, Beermann conducted the Nordwestdeutsche Philharmonie, choir and soloists in a concert performance of Beethoven's Fidelio at the Alfred Fischer Hall in Hamm as part of the KlassikSommer Hamm festival.